SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    docker tag miyagi-recommendation:latest <inject key="AcrLoginServer" enableCopy="true"/>/miyagi-recommendation:latest
    ```

-   >**Note**: The command docker tag miyagi-recommendation:latest <inject key="AcrLoginServer" enableCopy="true"/>/miyagi-recommendation:latest tags a local Docker image with a new name that includes the Azure Container Registry (ACR) name.
+   >**Note**: The command **docker tag miyagi-recommendation:latest <inject key="AcrLoginServer" enableCopy="false"/>/miyagi-recommendation:latest** tags a local Docker image with a new name that includes the Azure Container Registry (ACR) name.
 By tagging the image this way, you prepare it to be pushed to the specified Azure Container Registry.

 1. Run the following command to push the image to the container registry.